 Both the Coordinator and the Operator roles are dynamically assigned to PSAs, that is to say, they are not assigned to an agent when it enters the institution, but during the Teamwork process.
-An agent playing the PSA role switches to either the Coordinator or the Operator roles during the Teamwork stage, according to the following rules: when an agent has to communicate with another agent playing a subordinated role, the first agent adopt the Coordinator role and initiates a scene in which the second agent takes the Operator role; complementarily, if an agent has to communicate with an agent he is subordinated to, he adopt the Operator role on-demand, just after receiving a message from another agent adopting the Coordinator role.
+An agent playing the PSA role switches to either the Coordinator or the Operator roles during the Teamwork stage, according to the following rules: when an agent has to communicate with another agent playing a subordinated role, the first agent adopt the Coordinator role; complementarily, if an agent has to communicate with an agent he is subordinated to, he adopt the Operator role on-demand, just after receiving a message from another agent adopting the Coordinator role.